doctor-g/preproduction_Sp24/course_plan.md

 ### Exercises

 The semester will include many exercises that will help you understand game preproduction, especially during ideation in the first several weeks of the semester.
 Sometimes, work on these exercises starts in the studio, but most or all will require using your out-of-studio time for independent completion.

-Learning from these exercises is a crucial part of our process, and so we are adopting a &ldquo;mastery learning&rdquo; evaluation process for your submissions.
-That is, you may resubmit your exercises as many times as necessary to demonstrate satisfactory understanding.
-In order to keep students and faculty from falling behind on our respective responsibilities, you are limited to one exercise resubmission per week, with the start of the week measured from 12:30 on Tuesdays&mdash;our first meeting of each week.
+Learning from these exercises is a crucial part of our process.
+To help you learn from these exercises, you may resubmit exercises up to two times without penalty.
+The deadline for the first resubmission is one week after the original deadline, and the deadline for the second is a week after that.

 ### Completion